Working with our agency partners to feed our local hungry

 Perhaps you can’t remember the last time you had access to fresh fruits and vegetables.

 These situations, and many more like them, are the reality for far too many people.
-In 2019, approximately one in seven local residents, and one in three local children, were food insecure.
+Approximately one in nine South Carolinians, including one in seven children, are food insecure.

 At the core of Second Helpings are a number of impactful, innovative programs to address these diverse needs in our local communities.